- Metagame Tier List

 We’re happy to present RuneterraCCG.com’s Metagame Tier List!
 This is the page that will help you find a footing in Legends of Runeterra’s ever-changing ladder meta.

-Feel welcome to stop by our Discord for discussion, questions and feedback!
+Feel welcome to stop by our Discord for discussion, questions, and feedback!

 - Stats are the main way to rank archetypes, find the best lists, and evaluate the matchups.

-- My own experience/practice, as well as opinions of top players are also taken into consideration, especially when it comes to experts of particular archetypes.
+- My own experience/practice, as well as opinions of top players, are also taken into consideration, especially when it comes to experts of particular archetypes.